A Gift in your Will

 Please note that if you have already made a Will, you do not have to rewrite it to include a gift to the Wallace Collection.
 You can simply add a codicil to your existing Will to include additional gifts.

 Whilst it is very simple to leave something in your Will, we recommend that you consult your solicitor or professional advisor when drawing one up for the first time or changing an existing Will.

-We joined the Goodwill Partnership to offer an easy and discounted Will service which enables you to write your Will in the comfort of your home or over the phone.
+The Goodwill Partnership offers an easy and discounted Will service which enables you to write your Will in the comfort of your home or over the phone.